paullepoulpe/master-thesis/src/03_Background.md

 A domain specific language (DSL), as opposed to a general purpose language, provides a high level of abstraction to the programmer.
 As the name implies, a DSL is composed of a series of constructs specific to a certain domain.
 This allows programmers to focus on their domain rather than the underlying implementation of the runtime.
 Due to their high level of abstraction, DSL's carry an abundance of semantic information.
 Compilers can take advantage of that information to perform domain-specific optimizations and select the best representation for the executable depending on the specificity of the hardware target [@dsls].

 ## Multi-stage programming
 Multi stage-programming (MSP), or dynamic code generation, is a mechanism that can be used to remove abstraction overhead and efficiently specialize generic programs.
-MSP splits computations into stages distiguished from one another by frequency of execution or avalability of data.
+MSP splits computations into stages distinguished from one another by frequency of execution or availability of data.
 This allows evaluating part of the computations early or reducing frequency of execution of other parts.

 Due to its ability to strip abstraction and generate highly efficient code, MSP is especially well suited for performance oriented DSL compilation.

 ## Parallel patterns

 Design patterns are a well understood concept in software engineering.
 They represent a general repeatable solution to a commonly occurring problem.
 More broadly, they allow programmers to encapsulate semantics about some repeating structured computation.
 Parallel patterns are no exception, they express structured computations in a parallel setting.
-Among the best known frameworks for formalizing these patterns are MapReduce [@mapreduce] and Spark [@spark].
+Among the best known frameworks for formalizing these patterns are `MapReduce` [@mapreduce] and Spark [@spark].

 Delite [@delite] uses the `MultiLoop` formalism introduced in prior work [@optistructs] [@eatperf].
 Each `MultiLoop` is used to define how collections of elements are composed and transformed.
 There are four operations defined at the core of the `MultiLoop` language. (in the following snippet, type `Coll[V]` is a collection with elements of type `V` and `Int` represents the type of the variable use to index the collection)